ExWeb3/elixir_ethers/README.md

 [![License](https://img.shields.io/hexpm/l/ethers.svg)](https://github.com/alisinabh/elixir_ethers/blob/master/LICENSE.md)
 [![Last Updated](https://img.shields.io/github/last-commit/alisinabh/elixir_ethers.svg)](https://github.com/alisinabh/elixir_ethers/commits/main)

-Elixir Ethers is a comprehensive library for interacting with the Ethereum blockchain and its ecosystem.
+Ethers is a comprehensive Web3 library for interacting with smart contracts on the Ethereum (Or any EVM based blockchain).

-Heavily inspired by the [ethers.js](https://github.com/ethers-io/ethers.js/) library, Elixir Ethers leverages macros to convert
-Ethereum contract ABIs into first-class Elixir modules during compile time, complete with documentation and type-specs.
+Heavily inspired by the [ethers.js](https://github.com/ethers-io/ethers.js/), Ethers leverages the amazing Elixir meta-programming capabilities to generate Elixir modules for give smart contracts from their ABI.
+It also generates beautiful documentation for those modules which can further help in development.

 # Installation